espressif/idf-extra-components/led_strip/README.md

 ESP_ERROR_CHECK(led_strip_new_rmt_device(&strip_config, &rmt_config, &led_strip));
 ```

+You can create multiple LED strip objects with different GPIOs and pixel numbers.
+The backend driver will automatically allocate the RMT channel for you if there is more available.

 [^1]: The DMA feature is not available on all ESP chips.
 Please check the data sheet before using it.